Table Of Contents

 With fresh, cool weather and beautiful 4-season scenery, Ngu Hanh Son is one of the attractive Da Nang tourist destinations that you can visit at any time of the year.
-If traveling in the summer, besides Ngu Hanh Son, you can also combine vacation at the beaches in the area.
+If traveling in the summer, besides Ngu Hanh Son, you can also combine vacations at the beaches in the area.

 3. How to visit the Marble Mountains Danang?

-The distance from the center of Da Nang city to Ngu Hanh Son is only about 7km so you can choose to travel by motorbike, bus or taxi.
+The distance from the center of Da Nang city to Ngu Hanh Son is only about 7km so you can choose to travel by motorbike, bus, or taxi.

 Motorbike: You can follow 2 roads to Ngu Hanh Son: Vo Nguyen Giap – Truong Sa – Non-Nuoc.
 Or Le Van Hien – Non-Nuoc.
 Travel time by motorbike is about 15 minutes.

 Bus: You can choose the number 1 route from Da Nang to Hoi An, depart from Da Nang City Central Bus Station and get off at Marble Mountains Da Nang.
 The time between trips is 20 minutes.
 Taxi: Some of the taxis in Da Nang are the Han River Taxi, Mai Linh Taxi, and Huong Lua Taxi.